HiLab-git/MyoPS2020/README.md

 ```

 ## Fine segmentation
-In the fine segmentation stage, we use nn-UNet to segment all the classes.
+In the fine segmentation stage, we use nnUNet to segment all the classes.
 This section is highly dependent on [nnUNet][nnUNet_link], so make sure that you have some basic experience of using [nnUNet][nnUNet_link] before you do the following operations.

 Tips: In order to save unnecessary time, you can change `self.max_num_epochs = 1000` to `self.max_num_epochs = 300` in `nnUNet/nnunet/training/network_training/nnUNetTrainerV2.py`.

 ### Data preparation
-* Run the following commands to prepare training and testing data for nn-UNet.
+* Run the following commands to prepare training and testing data for nnUNet.
 Note that the input of nnUNet has four channels as mentioned above.
 ```
 python crop_for_fine_stage.py
 python create_dataset_json.py